-Factors Considered.
-The Compensation Committee considers Company and individual executive performance as the most important factors in determining an executive's compensation.
-With respect to its evaluation of Company performance, the Compensation Committee believes that an evaluation of our financial and operating performance provides an appropriate measure of Company performance in relation to our business objectives and for setting executive compensation.
-Accordingly, the Compensation Committee utilizes certain objective criteria for evaluation of the Company's and each officer's performance.
-The objective metrics considered by the Compensation Committee in respect of 2017 Company performance included:
+The Compensation Committee considers Company and individual named executive officer performance as the most important factors in determining a named executive officer's compensation.
+With respect to its evaluation of Company performance, the Compensation Committee believes that an evaluation of our financial and operating performance provides an appropriate measure of Company performance in relation to our business objectives and for setting named executive officer compensation.
+Accordingly, the Compensation Committee utilizes certain objective criteria for evaluation of the Company's and each named executive officer's performance as established in our annual incentive compensation programs.
+In addition to the pre-established performance objectives (detailed in the "-Elements of Executive Compensation-Annual Cash Incentives" and "-Elements of Executive Compensation-Long-Term Equity-Based Awards" sections below), the Compensation Committee also considers: